Developmental Editing and Manuscript Consultations

 Types of Manuscripts I Work With

-Each developmental edit or manuscript consultations includes comments within the text, a letter describing my suggested changes, and an optional meeting to discuss any follow-up questions.
+Each developmental edit or manuscript consultation includes comments within the text, a letter describing my suggested changes, and an optional meeting to discuss any follow-up questions.

 I don’t work on horror, erotica, or book-length journalism projects.